rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/04_alert_creation/index.md

 ![Davis Analysis](../../../assets/images/03-04-davis_adhock.gif)

-Some things to note:
+> 📝 **Note**:
-- Every data analysis relies on the quality of your data.
+>- Every data analysis relies on the quality of your data.
 The quality of the results significantly improves when you select a phenomenon correctly.
-- Causal correlation analysis requires that portions of normal behavior in a reference time series be selected–both before and after any phenomenon under analysis.
+>- Causal correlation analysis requires that portions of normal behavior in a reference time series be selected–both before and after any phenomenon under analysis.
 For a spike analysis, a rule of thumb is that the spike itself should cover a third of the reference time series, with one third before and one third after the spike.

 ---

 ## Metric Events (Alerting)

-#### 📌 Follow along
+#### 🔖 Follow along

 Lets create an Auto Adaptive baseline metric event for the `perform.opentelemetry.hot.process_duration` metric.